-Lessons with Professional, Degreed Musicians
+Professional, Degreed Musicians

-We are a select group of independent, highly qualified, accomplished, and vetted professional voice and piano instructors who have worked in our various specialties for many years, and are experienced in teaching all levels of performance and musicianship.
+We are a select group of independent, highly qualified, accomplished, and vetted professional voice and piano teachers who have worked in our various specialties for many years, and are experienced in teaching all levels of performance and musicianship.

 Discover the Music Within You

-Whether for fun or work, audition prep or fine-tuning your next performance, our expert voice teachers and piano teachers can help you build your technique and discover the pure JOY of the creative process.
+Whether for fun or work, audition prep or fine-tuning your next performance, our expert music teachers can help you build your technique and discover the pure JOY of the creative process.